rameezk/colima-docker-example/README.md

 # colima-docker-example

-> An high level example of using [Colima](https://github.com/abiosoft/colima) as a Docker Desktop replacement
+> An high level example of using [Colima](https://github.com/abiosoft/colima) as a Docker Desktop replacement.
+See related [blog post](https://rameezkhan.me/posts/2022/2022-10-28--colima-as-a-docker-desktop-replacement/).

 ## Disclaimer
 This was tested on an M1 MacBook Pro using the Nix package manager.